Daily Expenses: Finance

 How much does it cost?

-- Free tier with ads and basic tracking
+- Free tier with ad-supported interface

 Who Built It?